The Broadband Story in Brown County

 - Identification of regions where broadband is available, but unaffordable to some members of the community.

-This test takes less than a minute.
-After using the speed test, you will be able to determine if your internet speed complies with FCC standards (25 Mbps download and 3 Mbps upload).
+This speed test takes less than a minute.
+After using the speed test, you will be able to determine if your internet speed complies with FCC standards (25 Mbps download and 3 Mbps upload) and the ARPA standard of (100mbps download and 20mbps upload).

 Read More About Broadband